Start Menu Not Working or Won’t Open in Windows 10/11

 1. On your Windows 10/11 desktop, press CTRL+ALT+DEL keys to open the Task Manager.
 If your Task Manager is in compact view, click on More details at the bottom to show all details.

-2. Go to the Details tab and look for the explorer.exe process.
-Right-click the process and then click on End task.
-This will terminate and close your entire Windows explorer.
-You will see a black screen with only a working mouse cursor and the active Task Manager window.Start menu won't open in Windows 11/10
+2. Go to the Details tab and find the explorer.exe process.
+Right-click the process and click on End task.
+This will close your entire Windows explorer and your screen will turn black except for the Task Manager window and your mouse cursor.Start menu won't open in Windows 11/10

-3. To reopen the explorer.exe process, in the Task Manager window, click on File then Run New Task.
+3. To restart the explorer.exe process, in the Task Manager window, click on File then Run New Task.
 Type explorer.exe in the Open field.
-Click OK to open the process.
-When your Windows Explorer is reloaded, retry opening the Start menu again and see if it opens this time.Restart explorer.exe
+Click OK.
+After Windows Explorer reloads, try opening the Start menu again to see if it works.Restart explorer.exe

 Solution 2: Changing the WpnUserService registry value